dantonklein/Floating-Point-ALU/README.md

 The floating point unit has modules for addition/subtraction, multiplication, fused multiply-add, division, square root, reciprocal, inverse square root, max/min, and comparison.

 It utilizes single precision (32-bit) floating point arithmetic and all modules are pipelined to allow for usage in data processing pipelines.
-The modules are optimized to achieve xxx MHz for an Artix 7 FPGA on a Zybo Z7 7020.
+The modules are optimized to achieve 110 MHz for an Artix-7 FPGA.
 Details on the specifics of the modules' features and pipeline stages are to follow.

 ## Addition/Subtraction $in_1 + in_2$

 Addition and subtraction share a pipeline that decides on the operation based on the signs of the inputs.
 [Kogge-Stone Adders](https://github.com/dantonklein/Advanced-Adders-and-Multipliers) were utilized for addition/subtraction to optimize the design for speed.
-It takes 5 cycles for completion, with those stages being:
+It takes 6 cycles for completion, with those stages being:
 <ol>
   <li>Input Handling</li>
   <li>Alignment 1</li>